AgitoReiKen/MinecraftForge/docs/README.md

-Itsu MinecraftForge, but with ability to hide mods from sending their information to the server.
+Itsu MinecraftForge, but with ability to prevent sending information to the server about mods you don't want.

 Also **Mods** menu shows mod ids and whether they are hidden or not.